May 6, 2025

 2. What GPA Do You Need to Get Into Dartmouth Medical School?

-Students should aim for a GPA around 3.77 or higher to get into Dartmouth Medical School.
+Students should aim for a GPA of 3.9 or higher to increase their chances of acceptance at Dartmouth Medical School.

 3. What Is the Minimum MCAT Score to Get Into Dartmouth Medical School?